 Total utility results from one’s individual choice, and one’s ability to fulfil that choice.
 My greed might want me to eat more than 3 bars of ice cream, but my ability stops at three.
 Utility accounts for choices, ability, and satisfaction.

 Rule utilitarianism (a sub-type) wants everyone to be happy in a sense of uniformity, because then one action gives everyone happiness.
-It focuses on the amount of good it can unleash, which ends up with a lot of generalisation.
-Which is the fault committed, if one action alone is directed to give everyone happiness.
+It focuses on the amount of good it can unleash, and thus depends on generalisation – which is the fault here, if one action alone is directed to give everyone happiness, and lies on the crutches of ‘good for the majority’.
 That would only work if all our choices were the same.
-It blankets human, and their choices, not leaving any room for ability and subjectivity.
+It blankets all humans, and their choices, not leaving any room for ability and subjectivity.

 However, we can use utilitarianism better, by focusing on ‘Act Utilitarianism’.
 This type of utilitarianism sees each action as an individual decision, and how that can do good for a majority.
 For example, if you were given 100 rupees, to do as you please.
 And you chose to spend it on 3 ice creams, where you could buy books and donate them to charity.
 Act Utilitarianism would say spend it all on charity, as it is creating the greatest good for the greatest number.